henrychess/pygame-chinese-checkers/custom_bots/README.md

 ## Functions

-The following three functions grab stuff that may be helpful for your bot to choose a move.
+The following three functions from `game_logic.game` grab stuff that may be helpful for your bot to choose a move.

 | Function | Return Data Type | Explanation |
 |----------|------------------|-------------|